 Of her poems Adrienne Rich has said: “Donna Masini’s poems are on the wavelength of Whitman and Rukeyser but are inimitable her own: urban, sexual, working-class, passionate, marked by great moral intelligence and generosity.
 She is one of the marvelous new poets this country is generating in a terrible time.”

-Her work has appeared in journals and anthologies including Best American Poetry, Poetry, Ploughshares, APR, Open City, TriQuarterly, Paris Review, Brooklyn Poets, Renga for Obama, et al.
+Her work has appeared in journals and anthologies including The New Yorker, The Yale Review, Best American Poetry, Poetry, Ploughshares, APR, TriQuarterly, Paris Review, Brooklyn Poets, et al.

 A recipient of a National Endowment for the Arts Fellowship, New York Foundation for the Arts Grant, a Pushcart Prize, et al, she is a Professor of English at Hunter College where she teaches in the MFA Creative Writing program.